 What Causes Dirty-Sock Syndrome?

 The notorious locker-room smell is caused by an accumulation of bacteria and mold that grow on the indoor coils of heat pumps and air conditioners.
 One of the most common causes of "Dirty Sock Syndrome" is when a system is run in “heating” mode, then temporarily switches to the "cooling" mode during defrost.
 During the heating period, bacteria collect and grow on the coil, only to be released all at once when the coil becomes cool and damp again.
-Once applied, VindEX Ultra immediately begins working to eliminate odors associated with "Dirty-Sock" and "Sick Building" syndromes.
+Once applied, VindEX Ultra and VindEX Coastal immediately begin working to eliminate odors associated with "Dirty-Sock" and "Sick Building" syndromes.

 VindEX kills and encapsulates bacteria and mold that cause“Dirty-Sock Syndrome”, sealing and disinfecting the coil with a super thin anti-microbial film so the problem doesn't come back